sai11101989/VReqST/VReqST/README.md

      $ npm run dev
 -|> Now to start the validation_server on Port 5000 .
 Again,Go Inside the Validation_server folder
 -|> Open the terminal and Run
      $ npm install
      $ nodemon index.js
 ```

-to start the local server at http://localhost:3000/
+to start the local server at http://localhost:3000/ and Validation_server at http://localhost:5000